She was born in the beautiful valley of Kashmir. And even then, her life was anything but a bed of roses.

 Forced to quit school after grade 6, she was forcefully married off to a small-time decorator, who was 14 years older to her at the young age of 12.

 At an age where most girls her age studied and played all day, Baby was a mother at 13.
-She remembers how women around her would tell her to slow down when she would run to play unaware that her jumping and prancing with kids in the neighbourhood could harm it.
+She remembers how women around her would tell her to slow down when she would run to play unaware that her jumping and prancing with kids in the neighbourhood could harm her baby.
 She was only a child!

 Her prayers to not face the same fate as her birth mother fell on deaf years.
-The abuse that started on the dreadful night of her marriage when her husband raped her continued for 13 long years.
+The abuse that started on the dreadful night of her marriage when her husband raped her, continued for 13 long years.
 Years of enduring domestic violence came to an end when Baby decided she had had enough.

 In 1999, at the age of 25, Baby, then a mother of three kids, left her husband for good and escaped on a train to Delhi with her children to start a new life.